eigen-space/db-migrator-client/README.md

 # Why do we have that dependencies?

 * `form-data` - it is used to send changelog archive to the migrator
-* `pg` - it is used to operate with the storage represented as Postgres database.

 # Why do we have that dev dependencies?